 As more cities pursue low-carbon strategies, our transportation sector will become increasingly electric – from passenger cars to buses and shuttles.
 That means utilities, researchers, and policy-makers need a better understanding of how our grid will be impacted and what steps we should take to prepare for this shift.
 Through public-private partnerships, Pecan Street is conducting research of residential EV adoption, vehicle-to-grid integration, and the electrification of public transit.

 One of the world’s most effective climate solutions lays dormant under our feet.
-Pecan Street is applying its experience in electricity, water, and natural gas data collection and analysis to a new front on the fight against climate change: soil.
+Pecan Street is applying its experience in electricity, water, and natural gas data collection and analysis to a new front on the fight against climate change: soils.